---

 Total gas: ~64M (user must authorize with `gas_limit >= 64M`)

-**Can deploy with protocol max_transaction_gas_limit = 16M** (only ~7M regular gas counts)
+**Can deploy with protocol max_transaction_gas_limit = 16M** (only ~7M execution gas counts)

 ## Examples